wp-plugins/auction-nudge/readme.txt

 9. The Within Your Theme settings page, allowing you to use the plugin from within your theme

 == Changelog ==

+= 4.1 =

+Added 'Responsive' theme to the Your eBay Listings tool

 = 4.0.3 =